linuxaustralia/constitution_and_policies/constitution.md

   - a residential, postal or email address, and
   - the date on which the person became a member, and
   - if the person ceases to be a member - the date on which the person ceased to be a member, and
-* _MemReg-2-NSW_: must be kept in New South Wales:
+* _MemReg-2-NSW_: if not elecronic must be kept in Australia:
   - at the association’s main premises, or
   - if the association has no premises - at the association’s official address, and
-* _MemReg-2-Ins_: must be available for inspection, free of charge, by members at a reasonable time, and
+* _MemReg-2-Ins_: must be available for inspection, free of charge, by members at a reasonable time.
-* if kept in electronic form - must be able to be converted to hard copy.

 _MemReg-3_: If the register is kept in electronic form, the requirements in subclause _MemReg-2-NSW_ and _#MemReg-2-Ins_ apply as if a reference to the register is a reference to a current hard copy of the register.

 _MemReg-4_: A member may obtain a hard copy of the register, or a part of the register, on payment of a fee of not more than $1, as determined by the committee, for each page copied.

-_MemReg-5_: Information about a member, other than the member’s name, must not be made available for inspection if the member requests that the information not be made available.
+_MemReg-5_: No information about a member, other than the member’s name can be made available for inspection unless the member authorises that information to be released.

 _MemReg-6_: A member must not use information about a member obtained from the register to contact or send material to the member, unless: